BUILDS-/Config-File-Cache/gsilvis/Hugh/README.txt

 .xmobarrc -- for xmobar (no dzen here yet)

-.xsession -- Runs when I start X
+.xinitrc -- Runs when I start X

+For you gentoo-folk out there, if you're curious about the administration of my system:

+/etc/make.conf
+/etc/portage/package.use
+/etc/portage/package.accept_keywords
+/etc/portage/package.license